nkemjp2/github-fundamentals/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub for Nkem

 - Read through the below content so you can understand some commonly used terms and uses of GitHub
 - Complete all the [tasks](#tasks)